 - Character Death: He gets killed after attempting to apprehend Cad Bane, who takes his armor and impersonates him.

 - Cool Helmet: He is distinguishable due to his unique helmet markings, which include blue strips coming down from his helmet visor and one going along the ridge of his helmet.

-- Jet Pack: He uses one when infiltrating a Separatist listening post alongside Anakin, Ahsoka, Rex, and several other clone troopers.
+- Jet Pack: He uses one when infiltrating Skytop Station alongside Anakin, Ahsoka, Rex, and several other clone troopers.

 Dogma was a fanatically loyal rookie clone trooper assigned to the 501st Legion starting with the Battle of Umbara.
 His fanaticism for the chain of command became his undoing when General Pong Krell temporarily took control of the 501st.

-- Alas, Poor Villain: More like Alas, Poor Hate Sink, but the other clone troopers appear to be saddened when he's taken to custody for executing Krell.
+- Alas, Poor Villain: More like Alas, Poor Hate Sink, but the other clone troopers appear to be saddened when he's taken into custody for killing a Jedi.

 - Anti-Villain: Dogma's not really a bad guy, just a misguided rookie who believed in the wrong person.
 Even his own brothers don't fault him for it, as they were all in his shoes at one point or another.

 - Appropriated Appellation: He's dead-set on following orders without question.